openstack/nova-specs/specs/rocky/approved/nova-validate-certificates.rst

 third-party service that is supported by castellan and provides certificate management could be used instead of barbican.

+Note also that booting an instance from an existing volume is currently incompatible with trusted certificate validation.
+The block storage service does not have a method for associating trusted certificates with image data stored in a volume.
+If trusted certificate validation is enabled and an instance is booted from a volume, there is no way for certificate validation to proceed.
+Therefore, all attempts to boot-from-volume with certificate validation will result in a build error.

 Proposed change
 ===============